MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-scan-network.md

 Use the information in the reports generated to understand which repositories to add to your content scan jobs for deeper scanning.

-**Time required:** You can finish this configuration in less than 15 minutes.
+**Time required:** You can finish this quickstart in less than 15 minutes.

 ## Quickstart prerequisites